autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 But if there isn't enough space to keep `soft_margin` distance, this module shortens soft constraint lateral margin.
 The parameter `soft_margin` is a maximum value of soft constraint, and actual soft margin can be a value between 0.0 and `soft_margin`.
 On the other hand, this module definitely keeps `hard_margin` or `hard_margin_for_parked_vehicle` depending on the situation.
 Thus, the minimum value of total lateral margin is `hard_margin`/`hard_margin_for_parked_vehicle`, and the maximum value is the sum of `hard_margin`/`hard_margin_for_parked_vehicle` and `soft_margin`.

-Following figure shows the situation where this module shortens lateral soft constraint in order not to drive opposite direction lane when user set a parameter `use_opposite_lane` to `false`.
+Following figure shows the situation where this module shortens lateral soft constraint in order not to drive opposite direction lane when user set a parameter `use_lane_type` to `same_direction_lane`.

 ![fig](./images/path_generation/adjust_margin.png)